Ignacio Hierro

-Ignacio Hierro González (born 22 June 1978) is a Mexican former football defender who is the sporting director of the Costa Rica national team.
+Ignacio Hierro González (born 22 June 1978) is a Mexican former football defender and former sporting director of the Costa Rica national team.
 He is also a co-founder of the magazine 'Yo Soy Futbol', which focuses on Mexican professional football.

 Career

 Hierro debuted for América on February 8, 1997, as the Aguilas defeated Puebla F.C., 2–0.
 He was involved in a controversial transfer in 1999, when he was traded to arch-rival club Chivas de Guadalajara, becoming another player to dispute the Mexican SuperClasico for both sides.
 After Chivas, he joined Atlante in 2000.
 He bounced around many teams in the Mexican League, most notably CF Monterrey, where he was champion in 2003.

 Ignacio had become a fixture in Atlante, where he won in Apertura 2007 the Mexican Liguilla.
 Most recently, he played in 11 games for Atlante's filial team Potros Chetumal during the Apertura 2008, as their vice-captain.

 He retired early in his career, due to frequent injuries and five surgeries in five years.